The mechs are winning, but we’ll see if the minions can get their revenge in this board game.

 1644278880_633_Riot-Gamess-Mechs-vs-Minions-League-of-Legends-Board-Game

 So, although I’m enthusiastic about the component quality and want to try it out at some time, it’s not a must-have…. yet.
-However, the reviews are enticing, and if the game manages to keep people interested, I may have to put it on my Christmas list.
+However, the analysis are enticing, and if the game manages to keep people interested, I may have to put it on my Christmas list.
 The game will be available for purchase on the Riot Games Merch Store beginning on October 13, 2016.